 - Aim for a relatively healthy weight

-CKD Medication Log
+Managing CKD Medication Log

 Medication adherence is the key to treating any chronic disease.
 Chronic Kidney Disease is no different.
-Ensuring that you take your medicines as prescribed by your healthcare provider is pivotal to consistently manage your symptoms and preventing further kidney damage.
+Ensuring that you take your medicines as prescribed by your healthcare provider is pivotal to consistently managing your symptoms and preventing further kidney damage.
 CareClinic understands this.
 Our Medication Tracker module can easily keep you on track with your medications.
 See this article to learn more about Medication Alerts and Medication Adherence.

-CKD Nutrition Log
+Keeping a Nutrition Log